 International LGBTI+ organisations

-Several international LGBTI+ organisations are active in defending human rights in the field of sexual orientation and gender identity.
+Several international LGBTI+ organizations are active in defending human rights in the field of sexual orientation, intersex and gender identity.
 These international LGBTI+ organisations regularly produce reports:

 - OutRight Action international.
 They submit, among other things, shadow reports to the UN Human Rights Committee to monitor compliance with the International Covenant on Civil and Political Rights as well as to the UN Human Rights Council in the framework of the Universal Periodic Review (UPR).

 - ILGA.
-As a global umbrella network of LGBTI+ organisations, they collect information through their members about relevant legislation, among other things.
-They have an interactive world map and a 'Trans Legal Mapping Report'.
+As a global umbrella network of LGBTI+ organizations, they collect information through their members about relevant legislation, among other things.
+They have an interactive world map and a ‘Trans Legal Mapping Report’..
 They regularly issue a new report on institutionalised homophobia and a related world map.

 A number of human rights organisations consider LGBTI+ rights as a specific theme and thus provide useful information about them: